EricZinda/Perplexity/docs/towrite/0-SolutionGroupHandlers.md

 ## Solution Group Handlers and Constraints on Concepts
+TODO: Writeup how things get hairy if you truly need to check the solution in the general case because you're basically building the solver.
+This would happen if you try to implement be_v_id(order1, [steak]) using the concept of steak.
+Because what if the user says 2 steaks? or 2 steaks and 2 salads? a better approach would be to allow it to enumerate instances and do normal solving.
+Is this right?
+That, really, using concepts in solutions should only happen when you are really trying to deal with the speaker talking about concepts.

 How do concepts work when there is some kind of global criteria on them?
 For example, phrases like:
 "I want 2 steaks"
 "I want a few beers"